gcperrin/centre-tokens/doc/masterminter.md

 - `minterAllowance(minter)` - Returns the minting allowance of the `minter`.

 Together, these four functions are defined as the `MinterManagementInterface`.
-The `MasterMinter` contains the address of a `minterManager` that implements the `MinterManagementInterface`.
-The `MasterMinter` interacts with the NATGX token via the `minterManager`.
+The `Master Minter` contains the address of a `minterManager` that implements the `MinterManagementInterface`.
+The `Master Minter` interacts with the NATGX token via the `minterManager`.

-When a `controller` calls a function on `MasterMinter`, the `MasterMinter` will call the appropriate function on the `NATGX Token` contract on its behalf.
-Both the `MasterMinter` and the `NATGX Token` do their own access control.
+When a `controller` calls a function on `Master Minter`, the `Master Minter` will call the appropriate function on the `NATGX Token` contract on its behalf.
+Both the `Master Minter` and the `NATGX Token` do their own access control.

 # Function Summary